The Members of Nitin Castings Limited

 Report on the Indian Accounting Standards ("Ind AS") Financial Statements

 Basis for Opinion

-We conducted our audit of the Financial Statements in accordance with the Standards on Auditing ('SAs') specifiedunder Section 143(10) of the Act.
-Our responsibilities under those SAs are further described in the Auditor's responsibilities for the audit of the Financial Statementssection of our report.
-We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements underthe provisions of the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
+We conducted our audit in accordance with the Standards on Auditing ('SAs') specifiedunder Section 143(10) of the Act.
+Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India ('ICAI') together withthe ethical requirements that are relevant to our audit of the financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
 We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion on the Ind AS financial statements.

 Key Audit Matters